eohomegrownapps/wikiquiznotes/overview.md

 WikiQuiz is a educational game which tries to generate questions on a topic you specify using a matching Wikipedia article.
-It utilises MediaWiki's API to request articles based on a topic (Tues 30/07/14, currently only requests the topic, but we hope to later add x-ility to find and use other relevant articles), then parses the page and finds facts it can reliably understand, which it then forms into questions using the simplenlg library.
+It utilises MediaWiki's API to request articles based on a topic (Tues 30/07/14, currently only requests the topic, but we hope to later add x-ability to find and use other relevant articles), then parses the page and finds facts it can reliably understand, which it then forms into questions using the simplenlg library.
 Each question is presented with 3 answers, 1 being the correct one taken from the parsed